VIR2050/VIR2050/README.md

 ## Hi there 👋 I'm Gerard

 **I like defending and creating solutions that protect networks.
-Join me as I show my learning and growth in cybersecurity (and probably more)**
+Join me as I share my learning and growth in cybersecurity (and probably more)**

-*Still fresh, so watch this space as I  detail how I made my AWS SOC lab and what I learnt along the way*
+*Still fresh, so watch this space as I  detail how I developed my AWS SOC lab and what I learnt along the way*
 ![AWS SOC Lab](https://github.com/user-attachments/assets/7a15cf9a-206e-485b-9d75-e14394f159f7)